MatthiasKainer/lit-element-state-decoupler/readme.md

 The state is a simple way to create a stateful object, the reducer allows you to create a handler for multiple actions.

+Note that you need a lit-element version that comes with the `requestUpdate()` function for this library to work.

 ## Example

 See the following page for two simple todo-list examples using the `useState` and the `useReducer` functions: